20+ Years in Lake County

 Failure to fulfill the requirements of court supervision will lead to a revocation of court supervision, causing a conviction to occur.

-Whether you receive court supervision for or are convicted of a speeding violation, in both situations the Secretary of State will learn of the result.
+Whether an Illinois licensee receives court supervision for or is convicted of a speeding violation, in both situations the Office of the Illinois Secretary of State will learn of the result.

-Circumstances when the Secretary of State will not learn of your speeding ticket include when your charge is dismissed or when you're acquitted of the charge at trial.
+Circumstances when the Office of the Illinois Secretary of State will not learn of a speeding ticket include when the charge is dismissed or when a driver is acquitted of the charge at trial.

-Also, traffic court judges frequently ask drivers about their driving records when considering granting court supervision.
-The state statue governing the imposition of court supervision even lists different factors a judge is supposed to consider in deciding whether or not to allow court supervision in any given case.
-See, 730 ILCS 5/5-6-1(c).
+The state statue governing the imposition of court supervision even lists different factors a judge is supposed to consider in deciding whether or not to allow court supervision in any given case.7

 Specific and different court supervision rules, requirements and limitations apply to drivers under the age or 21 and drivers who hold commercial driver's licenses.